Elsy14/Elsy14.github.io/README.md

 ### Non-technical requirements

 #### Open Source CSS
--used an open-source bootstrap to implement CSS
+-i used an open-source bootstrap to implement CSS by adding the link and individual section designs.

 #### Page Tracker
 -Using the [https://flagcounter.com]/(https://flagcounter.com/) I customized a mini flag counter to count the number of times my page has been viewed.
 I was given the HTML link to place on my page.